tsokac2/newirishlife/README.md

 **17.** Plan and implement **[Emailjs API](https://dashboard.emailjs.com/sign-in)** service for Newsletter form.

-**18.** Take notes for all major development issue, their solutions, challenges, project credits, and SLACK community guidance.
+**18.** Take notes for all major development issues, their solutions, challenges, project credits, and SLACK community guidance.

 **[Back to content](#contents)**